mobra66/SC407-I2C-example/README.md

 Both setups were tested with an SC407 board which is an I2C slave device with digital I/O through buttons and LEDs.

 # Usage
-Load the .PAS-file into Turbo Pascal and just run it.
+Load the SC407.PAS-file into Turbo Pascal and just run it.
+It automatically includes the I2CLIB.PAS file.
+You can include I2CLIB.PAS if you want to create another program using I2C.
+Just remember to set constants DEVICE_WR and DEVICE_RD to the correct I2C device address *before* the include statement.

 The test program starts by reading the buttons 8 times, which is just enough to test press all buttons.
 Hold down one button on the SC407 and then press ENTER.
 Repeat.
 Note that the buttons read 0 (low) when pressed, otherwise 1 (high).